iarsystems/iar-vsc-debug/README.md

 Then, make sure `CSPYRubySetup` is a sibling to the root directory of this project (if you've cloned the repo, it should already be).
 To run the extension, open this folder in VS Code, press `F5`, and launch the `Extension + Server` configuration.
 In the new window, you may open an EW project folder, such as `ew-test-project` in this repository.
-Then, open up `.vscode/launch.json` within the project folder and make sure `workbenchPath` points to your EW installation (if the file isn't there, press `F5` and it should be generated).
+Then, open up `.vscode/launch.json` within the project folder and make sure `workbenchPath` points to your EW installation (if the file isn't there, press `F5` and you should be given the option to generate it).
 The project may then be debugged by pressing `F5` or from the debugging menu in the panel on the left.

 ## Integrating specific functionality